 The banking and financial industry is changing at a blinding pace.
 Advancements in mobile payments, digital currencies, blockchain and innovative lending strategies are causing a radical shift and have challenged nearly every established convention.
 These new financial technologies (known collectively as “fintech”) are giving rise to new jobs while also changing existing roles and completely displacing some positions in the industry.
 Everyone in the banking and financial industry — including bank tellers, economists, research analysts and many others — need to enhance their digital skills to keep up with the market.
 While the rapid changes may seem daunting, the future of fintech provides exciting advancement opportunities for anyone ready to learn and grow with the industry.

 Global fintech funding topped $24.3 billion through 3Q 20191.
 In PwC’s Retail Banking survey, 61 percent of banking executives said that a customer-centric business driven by fintech is “very important”.
 Seventy-five percent of banks indicated they were investing in fintech to enable customer-centric business practices, but only 17 percent felt “very prepared.”
 Training might be your key to not only feeling more prepared but being able to prove to your current or prospective employer that you're ready for any given role.
 For example, getting some experience in creating analyses and dashboards through some Oracle business intelligence training through Oracle Essbase, BI Applications, BI Publisher, BI Enterprise Edition, and Discoverer courses, might be a great start.
+Having familiarity in some of the popular technology brands such as AWS, IBM, VMware, or SAP could help!
 Keep reading to determine where you are and what you can do to prepare.